AguaClara/Textbook/Rapid_Mix/RM_Examples.rst

 The LFOM requires a 24 inch diameter pipe.

-Example problem: Energy dissipation rate in a straight pipe
+Example Problem: Energy Dissipation Rate in a Straight Pipe
 =============================================================

-Solution scheme

 #.
-Calculate the friction factor
+Calculate the friction factor.
 #.
-Use :eq:`mixing_pipe_diameters` to estimate the mixing length in pipe diameters
+Use :eq:`mixing_pipe_diameters` to estimate the mixing length in pipe diameters.
 #.
 Convert to pipe length in meters.

 .. code:: python